Skip to main content

 Security Considerations

-• Only expose your endpoint when actively using it with ChatGPT
+• Only expose the tunnel when you’re actively using it

-• OAuth tokens have expiration times - users will need to re-authenticate when tokens expire
+• OAuth tokens expire — users will re-authenticate periodically

 Troubleshooting